hkpeaks/peaks-consolidation/README.md

 ## Benchmarking
 PeaksBenchmark.xlsx documents some benchmarking results.
 Currently, we are focusing on comparing Polars and Peaks.
 The next phase will cover DuckDB.
 For relevant scripts and data, please refer to https://github.com/financialclose/benchmarking.

-## News
-Latest news about this project, please refer to https://www.linkedin.com/in/max01/recent-activity/all/

 ##  Below Functions has been included in the benchmarking report "PeaksBenchmark.xlsx"

 ### Distinct Function